 Tackling a photography project is not only a great way to improve your photography skills but it can keep you from feeling like you take the same photo everyday.
-Plus, having a project for yourself is a fun way to capture images just for you.
+However trying to come up with a photography project ideas can be a challenge.

 - No.01Project 365 or Project 52